The power that Christ gives, 4:10-20

 v15-16.
 Paul notes that the Philippians had always financially supported his ministry and had done so all the way back to his first mission in Macedonia and Greece.
 In fact, they were the only church in the region to offer financial support.
 Paul was actually a tent maker by trade and would often work to support himself rather than be a burden on his mission churches.

 v19.
 Paul now turns his attention to the Philippians themselves.
 Just as Paul knows that he can do everything through Christ who gives him strength, so too does this truth apply to the Philippians.
-They have to face difficulties in their service to the gospel, and Christ will stand with them in the rough-and-tumble of life, as he stands with Paul.
+They have to face the difficulties found service to the gospel, and Christ will stand with them in the rough-and-tumble of life, as he stands with Paul.

 v20.
 This truth leads Paul into a statement of praise to God the Father - may his sublime revelation be for all time.